NullVoxPopuli/react-vs-ember/state-management/README.md

 ### The custom redux layout

 Officially, [redux](https://redux.js.org) has [no opinion](https://redux.js.org/faq/code-structure) on code structure.
-The most commonly seen structure is the 'rails style', where there is an `actions` folder, `reducers` folder, etc. and your features are spread out via 'types' of folders.
+The most commonly seen structure is the 'rails style', where there is an `actions` folder, and a `reducers` folder -- resulting in segregation of your feature-code.
 While this pattern may be easy to implement (i.e.: low effort), it is not suitable for maintainability and discovery.

-The following structure is the 'ducks' structure mentioned in the redux docs -- it's really a feature-based domain-concept structure.
+The following structure is the 'ducks' structure mentioned in the redux docs -- it's really a feature-based domain-concept layout that focuses on grouping related behavior rather than grouping by 'the type of the thing' (all actions in an 'actions' folder, for example).

 To see implementation details, specifically for managing imports and (re)exports, the code is available for browsing [here on github](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management/ember-redux/src/redux-store).

 ```bash